GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/extensions/php-functions-via-schema/docs/modules/php-functions-via-schema/en.md

 ### `@strRegexReplace`

-Execute a regular expression to search and replace a string (see <a href="https://www.php.net/manual/en/function.preg-replace.php" target="_blank">documentation for PHP function `preg_replace`</a>).
+Execute a regular expression to search and replace a string (see [documentation for PHP function `preg_replace`](https://www.php.net/manual/en/function.preg-replace.php)).

 ### `@strRegexReplaceMultiple`

-Execute regular expressions to search and replace a list of strings (see <a href="https://www.php.net/manual/en/function.preg-replace.php" target="_blank">documentation for PHP function `preg_replace`</a>).
+Execute regular expressions to search and replace a list of strings (see [documentation for PHP function `preg_replace`](https://www.php.net/manual/en/function.preg-replace.php)).

 ### `@strRepeat`